Drug Rehab & Alcohol Rehab in Northamptonshire and near Northamptonshire

 If you think that you or someone that you know is suffering from mental health issues alongside an addiction issue, then speak to a member of the Rehab Recovery team and ask for help and support for a dual diagnosis in Northamptonshire.

-Image above: Therapy at home in Northamptonshire
+Therapy at a drug & alcohol rehab in Northamptonshire

-If you are addicted to alcohol, then you will need to undergo a detox in order to recover.
 A detox is when you withdraw from taking an addictive substance for a period of time so that your body no longer depends on the addictive substance or craves it.

 This is only applicable for substances that cause physical dependence, such as alcohol, heroin addiction, ketamine and benzodiazepines.